 - Genetics Home Reference (GHR) contains information on Glycogen storage disease type 0, liver.
 This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Glycogen storage disease type 0.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Glycogen storage disease type 0, liver.
 Click on the link to view a sample search on this topic.